Dental health is one of the most prevalent chronic health problems our country’s seniors face.

 With 46% of our patients having untreated tooth decay, providing fillings is a vital step in stopping infections of the mouth from spreading to other parts of the body.

 “There’d been many moments when I felt that I could not smile normally and naturally because I felt so ugly.
-I managed to smile, it might be behind my hand.”
+If I managed to smile, it might be behind my hand.”

-We provide a wide range of high-quality oral healthcare services in a state-of-the-art facility with passionate staff, excellent materials and high-tech diagnostic and treatment instrumentation for best results.
+We provide a wide range of high-quality oral healthcare services in a state-of-the-art facility with passionate staff, excellent care materials and high-tech diagnostic and treatment instrumentation for best results.
 Our goal is to ensure our senior patients achieve and maintain long-term oral health, regardless of their ability to pay for services.

 It’s likely you know or love someone affected by limited access to oral healthcare.

 Even though GIVE65 is over, it’s not too late to help us reach our goal of $5,000.
 We will be holding our second annual Dance for Seniors’ Smiles event this Sunday.
-Even if you can’t come to dance, you can still donate the ticket price of $15 – your donation will help seniors get the dental care they need.
+Even if you can’t come to dance, you can still donate the ticket price of $15 – your donation will help seniors get the dental care they desperately need.